jmiller84/data_streaming/02_kafka/04_odds_and_ends.md

 Note the below examples aren't for following I just thought I'd add them in so you can gain more exposure to Kafka.

+Setting up Avro, Binary encoding and decoding and serialisation is probably overkill for such a small message, or dataset that we are sending - it is good to see as an example, but bear in mind that a real world scenario here may opt for AVRO with Schema Registry when the data gets into the terabyte range or larger, due to the speed of reading/writing efficiency compared to something like JSON.

+This is meant more as an example of what it might look like, and not a practical example.

 1. Schema Registry Basics:
     - The schema registry is a separate service that runs alongside Kafka and is responsible for managing schemas.